ivolucien/log-hindsight/README.md

  ## Planned core features for v0.1 - still flexible on these

- * Queue some or all log data to an in-memory queue
+ * Queue some or all log data to an in-memory buffer
    * simple support for console logger
+   * write level rule to determine what gets buffered and what gets written immediately
-   * drop queued log data based on identifier or age
+   * drop queued log data based on max quantity, identifier or age
    * store original log events by sequence, timestamp and log level
    * associate log data with a task or session identifier
+   * provide singleton logger access based on session ID or other unique ID
+   * configure logger instance lifespan via max (LRU) count or age

  ## Tentatively planned for v0.2
    * support one additional logger module out of the box, likely winston or bunyan